Repooc/CritMatic/README.md

 With CritMatic you'll always know when you've hit a new personal best.
 Happy Criting!

 ## Planned:
-- Configuration options for more fonts, colors and animations.
+- Configuration options for more fonts, colors and animations and more.
 ## Change Log:

 ### [v0.1.1-alpha] - 8/14/2023